monitoringartist/zabbix-docker-monitoring/README.md

 make
 ```

-Output will be binary file (dynamically linked shared object library) `zabbix_module_docker.so`, which can be loaded by zabbix agent.
+Output will be binary file (dynamically linked shared object library) `zabbix_module_docker.so`, which can be loaded by Zabbix agent.

 You can use also Docker for compilation.
-Example of Dockerfiles, which has been prepared for module compilation - https://github.com/monitoringartist/zabbix-docker-monitoring/tree/master/dockerfiles
+Example of Dockerfiles, which have been prepared for module compilation - https://github.com/monitoringartist/zabbix-docker-monitoring/tree/master/dockerfiles

 How it works
 ============